 But only one of them dared to challenge Uranus: that was Cronus, the last-born of the twelve Titans.
 “Mother, I will undertake to do this deed,” he said, “for I reverence not our father of evil name.”

 Cronus took his sister Titan Rhea as his queen and took his father’s place as the supreme ruler of the world.
-Yet he betrayed his mother’s wishes, leaving the Cyclopes and Hecatoncheires in their underground prison, lest they challenge his authority.
+Yet he betrayed his mother’s wishes, leaving the Cyclopes and Hecatoncheires in their underground prison, lest they dispute his authority.
 Grief-stricken by his betrayal, Gaia reconciled with Uranus, who lived meekly following the loss of his manhood, afraid to attack his wayward son directly.
 The two began to plot other, guileful stratagems in lieu of a direct assault.

 Meanwhile the world was populated with more and more divine beings, all of them the descendants of the original union of Gaia and Uranus.
 Among them were the three Fates, the weavers of the ultimate destinies of all things.